autoSteve/ha-solcast-solar/ADVOPTIONS.md

 The number of Domain Name System (DNS) resolution timeout retries to attempt during an API fetch event.

 If one is using a local recursive resolver then the time taken to achieve name resolution may exceed the Home Assistant aggressive timeout.
-By adding retries the resolution can eventually succeed by fetching a (likely) cached value from the resolver, or hard-fail fetch should all retries fail.
+By adding retries the resolution can eventually succeed by fetching a (likely) cached value from the resolver, or hard-fail the fetch if all retries fail.

 **Key: "entity_logging"**